Glenn D. Dreyer

 Mary joined the Arboretum staff in July 2004 in the new position of curator/ information resource manager.
 Her duties include conducting inventories, evaluating plants and keeping maps and plant records up-to-date.
 She also manages the accessions database and the Arboretum library of books, periodicals, plans and images.

-Mary received a B.S. from the University of Connecticut with a major in landscape architecture.
+Mary received a Bachelor of Science from the University of Connecticut with a major in landscape architecture.
 Her prior work experience includes landscape design and municipal planning.
 Mary's interests include travel and visiting arboreta and botanical gardens.

 Leigh S. Knuttel

 Leigh joined the Arboretum staff as the horticulturist in 2008, and is responsible for the day-to-day operations and maintenance of the Arboretum and the greenhouse.
 She also works with the Botany Department faculty and supervises the horticultural staff and student workers.
 Leigh attended Connecticut College with a major in botany and brings 30 years of experience in the field of horticulture to this position.
 Her past work includes growing of specialty annuals, perennials and woody ornamental plants, and more recently, grounds and garden design and maintenance and garden writing have been areas of primary focus.
 During her spare time, Leigh does community volunteer work.
 She also enjoys reading and going on sailing adventures with her family.

 Bryan Goulet joined the Arboretum staff in March 2005, as an Arboretum groundsperson, transferring from the Facilities Management Department of the College where he had worked since 1999.
 He received his degree in Arboriculture from the University of Massachusetts in 1981, bringing with him a valuable background in tree care.
 Bryan and his wife Christie enjoy motorcycling, traveling and hiking.
 He has one grown daughter, Chelsea.